darellanodev/gif-tower-defense/README.md

 - [ ] Change the strenght of the enemies to increase every time a new enemy is created.
 - [ ] When an enemy reaches the end tile the player loses a live
 - [ ] Put the lives indicator
+- [ ] Fix Typescript things like:
+  - [ ] Classes are now passed throw parameters with any type.
+Improve it.
+  - [ ] OrangeTile.ts in method: \_setInfluenceAreaColor.
+Use Const colors instead.
+Now it shows an error.
+See commented code
+  - [ ] Simplify assignment params (this.zzz = zzz, <--- use the signature simplification using private in params)
+- [ ] Typescript
 - [x] When the player sells a tower increase the money
 - [x] When the player buys a tower decrease the money
 - [x] Put the money indicator